Anemia: Production vs. destruction or loss

 The "kinetic" approach to anemia yields arguably the most clinically relevant classification of anemia.
-This classification depends on evaluation of several hematological parameters, particularly the blood reticulocyte (precursor of mature RBCs) count.
+This classification depends on the evaluation of several hematological parameters, particularly the blood reticulocyte (precursor of mature RBCs) count.
 This then yields the classification of defects by decreased RBC production versus increased RBC destruction or loss.
 Clinical signs of loss or destruction include abnormal peripheral blood smear with signs of hemolysis; elevated LDH suggesting cell destruction; or clinical signs of bleeding, such as guaiac-positive stool, radiographic findings, or frank bleeding.

 The following is a simplified schematic of this approach: